-There is a growing body of clinical data demonstrating success with iovera^o treatment for a wide range of chronic pain conditions.
+There is a growing body of clinical data demonstrating success with iovera° treatment for a wide range of chronic pain conditions.
 Some of our strongest data relates directly to the improvement of OA pain of the knee.
-Surgical intervention is typically a last resort for patients suffering from OA pain of the knee.
-In one study, the majority of the patients suffering from OA pain of the knee experienced pain relief up to 150 days after being treated with iovera^o.
+In a pivotal trial evaluating iovera° for knee OA pain, the majority of the patients suffering from OA pain of the knee experienced pain relief up to 150 days after being treated with iovera°.